munificent/craftinginterpreters/book/compiling-expressions.md

 </aside>

 There is one problem with this code, though.
-By calling `expression()`, we allow any expression for the operand, regardless of precedence.
+The `expression()` function it calls will parse any expression for the operand, regardless of precedence.
 Once we add binary operators and other syntax, that will do the wrong thing.
 Consider:

 ```lox
 -a.b + c;